Darolutamide

 Absorption

-Following oral administration of 600 mg (2 tablets of 300 mg), peak plasma concentrations of darolutamide of 4.79 mg/L (coefficient of variation: 30.9%) are usually reached around 4 hours after administration.
+Following oral administration of 600 mg (2 tablets of 300 mg) twice daily, peak plasma concentrations of darolutamide at steady state were 4.79 mg/L (coefficient of variation: 30.9%) in nmCRPC patients in the ARAMIS study and 3.84 mg/L (coefficient of variation: 35.6%) in mHSPC patients in the ARASENS study.
+Median time to achieve peak plasma concentrations was 3 to 4 hours.
 The ratio of the two diastereomers, (S,R)-darolutamide to (S,S)-darolutamide, changed from a 1:1 ratio in the tablet to an approximately 1:9 ratio in plasma based on AUC0-12 data at steady-state.
 Following oral administration together with food, steady-state is reached after 2-5 days of repeated twice-daily dosing.

 Distribution